Before I went on my first cruise I, like a lot of people, thought cruising was for old people. There. I said it.

 Having sailed around the Med with the fun and laughter of Norwegian Cruise Lines, and also on a smaller but Ultra Luxury Cruise with Silversea, I felt like it was time for a change of itinerary and to experience a brand new ship.

-Introducing The Regal Princess and Princes Cruises Baltic and Scandinavian Cruise.
+Introducing The Regal Princess and Princess Cruises Baltic and Scandinavian Cruise.

 Pack your layers, we’re going north!

 All aboard The Regal Princess with space for 3,500 guests and a whole lot of class.
 With luxury beds, renowned stage productions, anytime and speciality dining, super fast wifi and more, the Regal Princess is the perfect way to see the world in style.

 I stayed in a balcony stateroom and I have to say I was really impressed.
 It was spacious, spotless and perfectly comfortable for my 9 days on board.
 I suffer quite badly with back problems so for me a ‘hotel’ bed is always a big test, but Princess Cruises have teamed up with leading sleep expert Dr Michael Breus to make sure the luxury beds aboard the Regal Princess ensure you have the best night’s sleep, and they certainly worked for me.

 With a spacious bathroom, loads of wardrobe space, mini bar and a tv jam packed with the latest blockbusters it was simply ideal and I felt at home right away.
 My stateroom steward Carlos was on hand should I need anything at all and room service breakfast could be ordered every morning without charge to enjoy out on the balcony as we sailed into the docks – consider me one happy bunny!